Clay Huffman: Creating Silkscreens

 Not content with merely being a serigraph historian, Clay set in motion a developmental process combining his life's work and experience including his study of ceramics, architecture, stained glass, neon fabrication and design.
 His fascination with three-dimensional imaging can be seen in his whimsical and possibly prophetic piece, "Man's Best Friend in 2084".

 This piece, nicknamed "Robot" with an image of the same, was printed in four versions; black, gold, silver & copper.
 It was completed in September 1984 and printed on 26"x34" paper.

-Imbued with a sense of humor, a touch of nostalgia, and an eye to the future, Clay's work was noted overall by a fastidious attention to detail and masterful technique.
+With his blend of humor and nostalgia, Clay's work was noted by his attention to detail and technique.
 Each edition (rarely exceeding 200 impressions) would take Clay up to three months to complete.

 Mission

 One of his missions as an artist, he maintained, was preservation of disappearing styles of architecture and the giving of new life to bright and colorful signs that increasingly tend to be limited and dulled by modern building regulations and code restrictions.
 The buildings and objects shown in his silkscreens, he said, were "beautiful at one point.
 Now they're places we don't even notice.
 Once they knock them down, we miss them".

 Clay Huffman died on January 15, 2001, at his home in Alexandria, VA, of complications related to AIDS and kidney failure.
 He had known that he was HIV positive for about 15 years before his death but maintained an ambitious work schedule.
 He was an organizer of the annual Torpedo Factory Mardi-Gras fund raising ball and had an interest in model railroad trains.
 After his death, remaining pieces of his work were handled by the Executor of his Estate, mentor and friend, Marcel who also had a studio at the Torpedo Factory Arts Center in Alexandria, VA but has since also died.
 After his death, a small, one week memorial exhibition and sale was held at the Torpedo Factory's Target Gallery.

 Clay Huffman's work has been compared to that of fellow Washingtonian, Joseph Craig English.
 One of Clay's most recognizable pieces "Pigmentation on Powhatan" (nicknamed "Dixie II" or "Dixie Pig"), can be seen at ClayHuffman.com.
 His work "Last Call" can be seen at Sunforged Studios.
 Unfortunately, online representations of his pieces are rare although his popularity with collectors has grown in recent years.